These are the places where you may get Real Cider in the CME region.

 6 Lower Anchor Street

-The Orange Tree is one of the best real ale pubs in Chelmsford and was voted branch Pub of the Year in 2014 and 2015.
+The Orange Tree is one of the best real ale pubs in Chelmsford and was voted branch Pub of the Year in 2014, 2015 and is Pub of the Year for 2020.
 A place for conversation and meeting friends.
 A refurbishment in 2015 has made the separate public and saloon bars both much larger.
 A great range of beers is served, always something dark.
 All Day Breakfast is served on Saturday and Sunday from 10am.
 Lunchtime food is served, including Sunday roasts, with a steak and curry night on Thursday evening.
 Quiz on Tuesdays.
 In current CME Recommended Pub Guide.

 - Railway Tavern